CTYAODN

 Immunotherapy

-Immunotherapy uses your own immune system to fight cancer.
-It works by helping the immune system recognise and attack cancer cells.
-You might have immunotherapy on its own or with other cancer treatments.
-Immunotherapy is a standard treatment for some types of cancer.
-It is a type of SACT.
+Immunotherapy utilizes your own immune system to combat cancer by helping it recognize and attack cancer cells.
+This approach can be used on its own or alongside other cancer treatments, such as chemotherapy or as an adjuvant therapy.
+Immunotherapy is a standard treatment option for certain types of cancer and falls under the category of systemic anti-cancer therapies (SACT).

 Intravenous